Configuring Arista MLAG Step by Step

 no spanning-tree vlan-id 4094

-Important note: While we’re using VLAN 4094 here, you can choose any VLAN number.
-The crucial requirement is that it doesn’t overlap with your production VLANs.
+Important Note: While VLAN 4094 is used here, you can choose any VLAN number that doesn’t overlap with production VLANs.
 This VLAN is local to the MLAG peer group.

-Next, we’ll configure the physical connection between MLAG peers:
+Next, configure the physical connection between MLAG peers:

 configure